Charlie Nunn

-Charles Alan Nunn (born 1971) is a British banker and former management consultant, and the chief executive (CEO) of Lloyds Banking Group since August 2021.
+Charles Alan Nunn (born September 1971) is a British banker and former management consultant, and the chief executive (CEO) of Lloyds Banking Group since August 2021.

 Early life

 Nunn grew up near Southampton, Hampshire.
 He was educated at Brookfield Comprehensive School and Itchen Sixth Form College.
 He earned a bachelor's degree in economics from the University of Cambridge, followed by a master's from INSEAD.

 Career

 Nunn worked for Accenture for 12 years, in the US, France, Switzerland and the UK.
 Then in 2006, he joined McKinsey & Company as a partner, and worked there for five years.

 Nunn joined HSBC in 2011, rising to global head of personal banking and wealth management.